Previous Post: Day 6 – Karanga To Barafu

 The photo below was taken perhaps fifteen minutes into our descent from Stella Point.
-Already visible in the image is Barafu Camp, with its tents just to the right of the black bump in the middle of the picture.
+Already visible in the image is Barafu Camp, with its tents just to the right of the flat hilltop in the middle of the picture.
 You can even see the summit trail crossing that stretch of flatness.

-On the way down I peeled off successive layers of clothing, top and bottom.
-It was a beautiful sunny morning on the slopes of Kilimanjaro, a lot different from the cold and windy early morning that we had spent on our way up to the crater rim.
+On the way down, I peeled off successive layers of clothing, top and bottom.
+It was a beautiful sunny morning on the slopes of Kilimanjaro, a lot different from the cold and windy early morning we had spent on our way up to the crater rim.

-By 9:00 we were all back in camp, receiving congrats and a cup of juice from one of the porters who had remained in camp.
-The juice went down easy and it also reminded me that I had not had hardly anything to drink for the past nine hours!
-Before we left camp at midnight I had filled both my one-liter Nalgene bottle and my two-liter bladder with hot water.
-One liter of water weighs 1 kg. or 2.2 lbs.
-I had carried 3 kg./6.6 lbs. of water up the hill.
-Of that, I drank 1/2 a liter!
-Yikes!
+By 9:00, we were all back in camp, receiving congrats and a cup of juice from one of the porters who had remained in camp.
+The juice went down easy and reminded me that I had not hardly had anything to drink for the past nine hours!

-We spent a leisurely morning at our campsite, relaxing in our tent and basking in the sunshine.
-My boots and my base layers were draped on some flat rocks to dry out in the sun.
-My water intake also increased to make up for the past nine hours!
+We spent a leisurely morning at our campsite, relaxing in our tents or basking in the sunshine.
+My boots and base layers were drying out in the sun.
+My water intake had also increased to compensate for the lack of intake over the past nine hours!

 The trail to the ranger’s hut and the registration book passed right by the Popote campsite.
 I watched as a large group of maybe twenty trekkers filed by.
-As I scanned their faces I was sure I saw a few that looked at least a year or two older than Mark or me!
+They were going to sign in at the hut.
+At midnight, it would be their summit time.

 From Barafu Camp To High Camp: